cns-iu/xmacroscope/documentation/laneSensors/sensorDetails.md

     * Select "Manage Libraries..."

-    * In the "filter your search..." box, type “Adafruit_VL53L0X”
+    * In the "filter your search..." box, type `Adafruit_VL53L0X`

-    * Click on the entry that appears, select "Version 1.0.4", and click install.
+    * Click on the entry that appears, select `Version 1.0.4`, and click install.

 5. Open the beam break box to expose the circuit board.